neogeny/TatSu/README.rst

 .. code-block:: python

-    # WARNING
+    def WARNING():
-    #   v4.4.0 is the last version of |TatSu| supporting Python 2.7
+        return 'v4.4.0 is the last version of |TatSu| supporting Python 2.7'

 |TatSu| (the successor to Grako_) is a tool that takes grammars in a